mslonina/Mechanic/ROADMAP.md

   - [DONE] Save configuration as attributes (for better efficiency) of the task board
   - [DONE] Restart mode read
   - [DONE] Remove the Config dataset
-  - Remove Option2Int etc. from API, use new MReadOption/MWriteOption macros instead, operating directly on attributes of p->board
+  - [DONE] Remove Option2Int etc. from API, use new MReadOption/MWriteOption macros instead, operating directly on attributes of p->board
 2. [DONE] Mechanic ICE check
 3. Intermediate storage